sigiler/Asemu/README.md

 A simple emulator in C++ built around a custom designed 24bit cpu.

-Made as a practise for possibly coding an emulator for some real device or transform into some fun project like a virtual console game or minimal OS.
+Made as a practise for possibly coding an emulator for some real device or transform into some fun project like a virtual console game and showcase a minimal operating system.

 Documentation is incomplete and outdated laying around in a spreadsheet.